Posts

 Image

 Literally "boiled noodles", a delicious dish that can be found in many hawker centres , mee rebus is a popular and tasty Malay culinary creation.
-It is a simple yet satisfyingly filling dish of the common yellow Hokkien noodles and sweet-spicy flavourful gravy garnished with boiled egg, beansprouts, Chinese celery, green chilli, and fried shallot.
-A squeeze of fresh calamansi adds tang and brightens up the dish.
-Mee rebus Mee is a Hokkien word for 'noodles' and rebus is a Malay word for 'boiled', thus we can see how different cultures complement and influence each other.The most crucial element in mee rebus is the gravy, which the soul of this deceptively simple dish.
-Traditionally, it is made from a stock base of dried shrimp, tau cheo (fermented soy bean), fresh herbs and spices, which is thickened with mashed sweet potato, thus giving rise to umami flavour.
-However, different vendors have put their own unique spin on the traditional recipe.
-Some hawker c...
+It is a simple yet satisfyingly filling dish of the common yellow Hokkien noodles and sweet-spicy flavourful gravy garnished with boiled egg, beansprouts, Chinese celery, green chilli, cubed fried tofu and sprinkled with fried shallot and topped with fresh calamansi.
+A squeeze of small fresh greenish calamansi lime gives the dish citrusy note, adds tang and brightens up the dish.
+In Malay calamansi is called limau kasturi.
+Mee is a Hokkien word for 'noodles' and rebus is a Malay word for 'boiled', thus we can see how different cultures complement and influence each other.The most crucial element in mee rebus is the gravy, which the soul of this deceptively simple dish.
+Traditionally, it is made from a stock base of dried shrimp, tau cheo (fermented soy bean), fresh herbs and spices, which is thickened with mashe...

 Image

-A favourite pastime of Singaporeans who love going across the causeway to JB in Malaysia for shopping, eating, getting a hair-cut or massage, I hopped into a Transtar cross-border bus that originated from Changi Airport to JB CIQ (Customs, Immigration and Quarantine).
-The bus fare is SGD9.
-However return fare is RM13.
+A favourite pastime of Singaporeans who love going across the causeway to JB in Malaysia for shopping, eating, getting a hair-cut or massage, I hopped into a Transtar cross-border bus that originated from the various terminals of Changi Airport to JB CIQ (Customs, Immigration and Quarantine).
+The bus fare is SGD11 if you start your journey from Changi Airport.
+The fare gradually goes down to SGD9 from Expo and the stop after that.
+Return fare is RM13 from JB.
 Tried using my ezlink card but the machine was down, so paid using cash instead.
-I had standby the exact amount as no change will be given.
+Well, their ez-link machine does not seem to be working most of the time, so its better to prepare some exact cash, as the drivers do not give change.
 The ride was comfortable and smooth.
-As it was during a weekday getting a seat is not a problem.
-Transtar bus is especially great for those living or working in the east.
-For those living in the west probably Causeway Link buses are the way to go.
-Transtar cross-border bus The options to go to JB are wide including the regular SBS Transit bus 170 that ply the central areas of Singapore.
-You can also take the KTM Shuttle Tebrau railway from Woodlands Train Station to JB Sentral and the ride is only 5 minutes, though customs and immigra...
+During weekdays, getting a seat is not a problem.
+Transtar bus TS1 service is especially great for those living in the east, or for Malaysian workers working at Changi Airport.
+Or for travellers needing to go straight to JB after landing at the airport.
+For those ...

 Image

 One of the 17 fresh-water reservoirs in Singapore, Bedok Reservoir was a former sand quarry that collects rainwater runoff from the eastern part of Singapore.
-The reservoir and surrounding area have been turned into a recreational park where other than admiring the views from the boardwalk or floating deck, you can also fish, do kayaking or simply enjoy the walk around the reservoir, admire ants' hills, Tiger Orchids, the largest orchid in the world and appreciate the reunification of Germany with a segment of a Berlin walls right here in the park.
+The reservoir and surrounding area have been turned into a recreational park where other than admiring the views from the boardwalk or floating deck, you can also fish, do kayaking, even dragonboating, or simply enjoy the scenic walk around the reservoir, admire termite mounds or Tiger Orchids , the largest orchid in the world and appreciate the reunification of Germany with segments of Berlin walls right here in the park.
+There are floating decks at the reservoir complete with benches, if all you want to do is to soak in the views.
+The views are quite stunning especially closer to sunset.
 Bedok Reservoir is located in the eastern part of Singapore, close to Bedok North and Tampines West so especially great for those living in these housing estates.
-Bedok Reservoir is also linked to other parks in the eastern corridor such as Pasir Ris Park and Tampines Eco Park via the Park Connector Network or PCN so you can cycle or walk between parks.
-Nature is bountiful in Bedok Reservoir Park.
-As you enter you will be greeted with...
+It is also located right behind Temasek Polytechnic thus a boon to those studyi...

 Bukit Batok Nature Park - from quarry to Little Guilin